 What you need to bring your creative imagination to life is an ample set of pens with diverse nib sizes and types.
 The fact is, you do not need to splurge on expensive tools to get such a kit.
 You can simply get this budget-friendly Misulove that comes with 8 micro-nib sizes and a soft brush pen.

 Just its expensive counterpart, the archival inks are non-toxic, odorless, and photocopy-safe.
 Performance-wise, this pack of black pens are just as impressive as the inks do not skip, smear, or bleed through paper.
 Hence, it can apply to Zentangle tiles, vellum, trace paper, and many other types of sheets.

-Offering different fine tips, the set is suitable for technical drawings, sketching, journaling, note-taking, and of course, Zentangle.
+Offering different fine tips, the set is suitable for architecture, technical drawings, sketching, journaling, note-taking, and of course, Zentangle.
 The fine line tips will help you when you are working on minute details and crisp lines.
 With one brush tip pen included, creating wide strokes or coloring large areas can be done faster.